Tennessee State Route 107: History

 In Greene County, SR 107 formerly went through downtown Tusculum along Erwin Highway, it has since been rerouted along US Route 11E/US Route 321 and the "Tusculum Bypass" a five lane (four lanes and center turn lane) road on the east side of Tusculum, it becomes Erwin Highway on the southeast side of the city.
 The former alignment is now an Unsigned Business Route.

 It Begins on the east side of Greeneville at US 11E/US 321 and travels through downtown Tusculum past Tusculum College and ends at mainline SR 107 on the southeast side of Tusculum.

 Beginning in 2010 Improvements were made to SR 107's intersection with SR 351/State Route 107 Cutoff just south of the city of Tusculum in Greene County and a traffic signal was installed.
 The work was completed the following year.

 In 2010, the City of Tusculum and the Tennessee Department of Transportation approved improvements to the Tusculum Bypass and Edens Road intersection.
 The work is said to start in 2014.
 The work was completed in late September 2014, with added guardrails and flashing beacons.

 As of May 21, 2015, SR 107 was rerouted in Erwin from Jonesborough Road to an overpass that bypasses the railroad crossings on that road, in order to increase accessibility to Downtown Erwin.

+Flooding from Hurricane Helene on September 27, 2024 caused the Nolichucky River to over flow its banks which led to the Elbert Kinser Bridge collapsing in Greene County.